soni780/soni780.github.io/content/publication/conference-paper/index.md

 ## Research Significance

 This publication presents our comprehensive investigation into the relationship between site distribution and color variation in inverse spinel structures.
 Using a combination of neutron diffraction, magnetic measurements, and optical studies, we have established clear correlations between the atomic arrangements and the resulting optical properties.

+### Journal Recognition

+Our paper on understanding site occupancies versus color relationships appeared on the front cover of [Progress in Solid State Chemistry](https://www.sciencedirect.com/journal/progress-in-solid-state-chemistry) Volume 74, June 2024.
+The paper has already received 2 citations, demonstrating its immediate impact in the field.

 ### Methodological Approach: